dsdlt/mongodb-scalable-document-embeddings/README.md

 ![Create Atlas Vector Search Index](images/createatlasvectorsearchindex3.png)

 We are using different models for each language to increase the accuracy of the semantic search based on the language.
-Each model has created a different embeddings lenght so the embeddings is being written into different fields: lyrics_embeddings_es and lyrics_embeddings_en
+Each model has created a different embeddings length so the embeddings are being written into different fields: lyrics_embeddings_es and lyrics_embeddings_en

 **Spanish Atlas Vector Search Index**: